GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ### Create an Implicit Grant OAuth

 1. Log in to your Genesys Cloud organization and create a new OAuth Credential (Implicit Grant).
-[Create an OAuth Client](https://help.mypurecloud.com/articles/create-an-oauth-client/)
+[Create an OAuth Client](https://help.mypurecloud.com/?p=188023 "Goes to Create an OAuth client page") in the Genesys Cloud Resource Center.
 2. Add **http://localhost:3000** to the **Authorized redirect URIs**.

-Note: If you've changed the **redirecUri** value in the config file, then you must add that new URI instead.
+**Note**: If the **redirecUri** value  has changed in the config file, then you must add the new URI.

 3. Add the following in the Scopes section:
     * analytics
     * authorization